eyolfson/research-2016-ecoop-artifact/README.md

     qemu-system-x86_64 -enable-kvm -m 2048 -drive file=ecoop-2016.qcow2,format=qcow2

+The login information you'll always want to use is:

+    Username: ecoop-2016
+    Password: ecoop-2016

 This VM should have all the requirements needed to run all of the experiments.
 If you want to SSH into the VM from your host, use the following: